GestureGeneration/Speech_driven_gesture_generation_with_autoencoder/motion_repr_learning/README.md

 At test time, the speech encoder and the motion decoder networks are combined: SpeechE predicts motion representations based on a given speech signal and MotionD then decodes these representations to produce motion sequences.

-## Requirements
-- Python 3
-- Tensorflow >= 1.0
-- Additional Python libraries:
-  - numpy
-  - matplotlib (if you want to visualize the results)
-  - btk (if you want to preprocess motion test sequences by yourself)

 ## Data preparation

 1. Follow the instruction on data preparation at the root folder of this repository.